orangecalculator/326_212-2018fall/README.md

 - **Attendence** (10%): Includes both the lecture and the lab sessions.
 - **Assignments** (30%): You will be assigned a computational assignment to be completed using RStudio and the package *knitr* regularly throughout class.
 - **Quizes** (20%): Unscheduled quizes will be frequently given throughout the class during the lab sessions.
-- **Midterm and final projects** (40%): Each project will be a computational case study that brings together the techniques learned throughout the semester.
+- **Final project** (40%): Each project will be a computational case study that brings together the techniques learned throughout the semester.
 The descriptions for projects will be provided towards the midpoint of the semester.

 ### Schedule